cFocusWeb/blanchette-website/content/singles/projets.en.md

 In constant renewal, Groupe Blanchette – Master Franchisor grows with time, and its banner portfolio grows equally.

-At the time this is being written, Groupe Blanchette – Master Franchisor has: 10 SHAKER Kitchen & Mixology restaurant-bars, 12 Chocolato chocolate and ice cream bars, 16 Little Frog live music & party house, 2 TARTAR Station counter, 2 Frit’s Burgers & Poutines restaurants, one Mexican cuisine HOLA Mexican Grill, 7 Planète Nutrition stores and 3 VAPOSHOP locations.
+At the time this is being written, Groupe Blanchette – Master Franchisor has: 12 SHAKER Kitchen & Mixology restaurant-bars, 19 Chocolato chocolate and ice cream bars, 18 Little Frog live music & party house, one TARTAR Station counter, 2 Frit’s Burgers & Poutines restaurants, one Mexican cuisine HOLA Mexican Grill, 7 Planète Nutrition stores and 4 VAPOSHOP locations.

 Groupe Blanchette – Master Franchisor is in constant development and never lets up on efforts to expand.
 In this section, will you learn more about the past, present and future of the group.